anderson-aristotle/cs-data-structures/README.md

 reference of what was previously the last element to the new element.

 Implement a `LinkedList` class in Ruby or JavaScript. **Do not implement the list as an array or hash,** or any built-in data type.
-Your class should be capable of the following:
+We have provided you some starter code in the form of a `LinkedList` class and a `Node` class.
+The `Node` class represents one "link": an object with a value and a pointer to the next object.

+You must implement the following methods:

--   Append a new value to the end of the list
+-   `append`, which adds new value to the end of the list
--   Prepend a new value to the beginning of the list
+-   `prepend`, which adds a value to the beginning of the list
--   Find whether a given value is in the list
+-   `search`, which returns the first node whose value is equal to the "search term" (in other words, the arguement passed to `search`)
--   Insert a new value after a given value in the list
+-   `insertAfter` or `insert_after`, which adds a new node after a given value in the   list
--   Remove a given value from the list (warning: tricky!)
+-   `remove`, which removes the first node containing the target value
--   Find the length of the list
+-   `length`, which returns the length of the list
--   Implement `to_s` or `toString` to return all values in the list
+-   `to_s` or `toString`, which returns a string representing all the values in the list, formatted however you like

-You may want to create a secondary class to represent the list elements themselves, since each consists of two pieces of data.
-However, make sure not to expose these objects to the user of your linked list.
+There are thorough tests for all of these methods.
+Run them often!
+If you're working in Ruby, it will be `bin/rake test`.
+If you're working in JS it will be `grunt test`. **For the tests to work you must open up the relevant spec file in Atom and replace any instances of `xdescribe` with `describe`.** Otherwise the tests will be listed as pending.

 ### Linked List Bonus Challenges